axelsson09/De-en-coder/README.md

 feel free to make more and edit languages

-language's instruktions can be located in "folder"
+instruktions to make a language can be located in "folder"